 Since many years now mobile and digital banking have been on the wish list of both bank customers and of retail banks themselves as they try to move towards where the value and difference is really made in digital transformation initiatives, which in turn are at least partially a reaction on changing consumer attitudes (when was the last time you entered a bank branch and for which reason?).

 Yet while banks continue to see digital (including digitization and digitalization) as being core for growth and innovation (even if de facto initiatives often remain fragmented and ad hoc), other forces and challenges are moving up in the pretty big list of retail bank priorities: anti-globalization and regulatory challenges.
 And it’s not different for FinTechs.

 Increased protectionism and anti-globalization forces obviously have a clear impact on banking.
 The clearest example is Brexit and all the uncertainties that come along with it.
-Yet, while Brexit, increasing security woes and multiple compliance challenges, from the EU’s GDPR (General Data Protection Regulation) and the Fourth Anti-Money Laundering Directive to PSD2 and many other initiatives across the globe, have joined the various challenges which retail banks face, they need to continue with their digitization and digital transformation efforts.
+Yet, while Brexit, increasing security woes and multiple compliance challenges, from the EU’s GDPR (General Data Protection Regulation) which aims to enhance personal data protection across the EU, the new ePrivacy Regulation and the Fourth Anti-Money Laundering Directive to PSD2 and many other initiatives across the globe, have joined the various challenges which retail banks face, they need to continue with their digitization and digital transformation efforts.